Gamine XR Capsules

 The symptoms of Alzheimer’s disease include confusion, memory loss or other changes in behaviour.
 As the disease progresses, patients find it more and more difficult to carry out their normal daily activities.

-The symptoms of Alzheimer’s disease are thought to be due to a lack of acetylcholine, a substance which transmits messages between brain cells.
+The symptoms of Alzheimer’s disease are thought to be due to lack of acetylcholine, a substance which transmits messages between brain cells.
 Gamine XR increases the amount of this substance to help improve or stabilise the symptoms and therefore slow the progress of Alzheimer’s disease.

-Your doctor may have prescribed this medicine for another reason.
 Ask your doctor if you have any questions about why this medicine has been prescribed for you.